bradmontgomery/bradmontgomery.github.io/content/blog/lingo-day-one/index.md

 ### Installation

-If you've seen ads for any of the GCM's, you've probably seen how easy it is to use one of these things.
+If you've seen ads for any of the CGM's, you've probably seen how easy it is to use one of these things.
 It comes with an applicator and the process is basically:

 1. unscrew the applicator lid